Shawn Michaels: Feud with Triple H (2002–2004)

 Michaels then began a rivalry with Chris Jericho, after Jericho claimed that he was the next Shawn Michaels.
-On January 13, 2003, after Jericho won a battle royal to select his entry number for the Royal Rumble, choosing number two in order to start the match with Michaels, who had already been named number one.
+On the January 13, 2003 episode of Raw, after Jericho won a battle royal to select his entry number for the Royal Rumble match, choosing number two in order to start the match with Michaels, who had already been named number one.
 At the Royal Rumble on January 19, Jericho, with the help of Christian, eliminated Michaels.
 Michaels later interfered in the match, causing Jericho to be eliminated.
 Michaels defeated Jericho on March 30 at WrestleMania XIX but was low-blowed after hugging Jericho.

+At Backlash on April 27, Michaels lost to the team of Jericho, Triple H and Ric Flair in a 6-man tag team.
+This led to a match between Michaels and Flair at Bad Blood on June 15, which Flair won.
+Following this, Michaels continued feuding with the members of Triple H's faction Evolution.
+He was unsuccessful in capturing the World Heavyweight Championship at SummerSlam on August 24 with Triple H retaining in the second Elimination Chamber match.
+He then lost to Randy Orton at Unforgiven on September 21.
+At Armageddon on December 14, Michaels defeated the group's enforcer Batista.

-On the December 29 episode of Raw, Michaels seemingly defeated Triple H after a Sweet Chin Music for the World Heavyweight Championship in his hometown of San Antonio, Texas with Eric Bischoff as the special guest referee (Earl Hebner originally refereed the match, only to be knocked out by Triple H in the middle of the match).
+On the December 29 episode of Raw, Michaels seemingly defeated Triple H after a Sweet Chin Music for the World Heavyweight Championship in his hometown of San Antonio, Texas, with Eric Bischoff as the special guest referee (Earl Hebner originally refereed the match, only to be knocked out by Triple H in the middle of the match).
 However, Bischoff reversed the decision due to both men's shoulders being on the mat.
 Angered by this, Michaels attacked Ric Flair and Bischoff.
-He was subsequently fired by Bischoff but rehired by Steve Austin.
+He was subsequently fired by Bischoff but rehired by Stone Cold Steve Austin.